Mgr. Jan A. Kozák, PhD

 Not long after completing my PhD, I was awarded the prestigious Marie Sklodowska-Curie Fellowship and spent the years 2018-2020 at the University of Bergen, Norway, where I explored body symbolism and metaphor in Norse mythology.
 I organised or co-organised a number of workshops and conferences as part of the project, and it was a very international time indeed (I burnt through a lot of aviation petrol while travelling the world in a very non-organic way).

-After returning from Norway I joined the Department of Philosophy and Religious Studies at the Faculty of Arts, where I am still working.
+After returning from Norway, I joined the Department of Philosophy and Religious Studies at the Faculty of Arts, Charles University, where I continue to work to this day.

-Together with my return to the Czech Republic I started training in analytical psychology, which I have always been very close to.
+Along with my return to the Czech Republic in 2020, I began training in analytical psychology, a field to which I have always felt deeply connected.
+Since 2022, I have had a private psychotherapy practice.

 What remains are a few small details that did not fit into the overview: